 Fantastic activities available and programs laid on for children - they will never be bored!

 Continuing up the Peninsula, you will pass the iconic Lone Cypress which has prevailed on a rocky outcrop for 250 years and is the enduring image of the Pebble Beach Resort.
 All along the coast you will have the chance to spot a variety of bird life, seals and possibly whales.
 Next, you will come across the second golf course, the Spyglass Hill Golf Course.
 It starts out very much like the links you would have seen at Pebble Beach, but then turns into the forest to become a stunningly beautiful woodland course.

-Continue along 17-Mile drive and you arrive at Spanish Bay, where the Spanish explorer Don Gaspar De Portola camped here in 1769.
-The Inn at Spanish Bay is Pebble Beach Resort’s final hotel, and the largest at 269 rooms and suites.
+Continue along 17-Mile drive and you arrive at Spanish Bay, where the Spanish explorer Don Gaspar De Portola camped in 1769.
+The Inn at Spanish Bay is Pebble Beach Resort’s largest hotel with 269 rooms and suites.
 It is positioned next to its final course, the Links at Spanish Bay.
-The course is a traditional Scottish links course set right on the sea, and although not the longest, offers a real test with its many areas of long grass and tricky approach shots (make sure you bring lots of golf balls).
-The hotel has both views of the Del Monte forest, and also the Pacific Ocean and its iconic sunsets.
-Outside the Inn at Spanish Bay is a delightful ‘firepit’ where drinks in the evening are accompanied by a Scottish piper.
+The course is a traditional Scottish links course set right on the sea, and offers a real test with its many areas of long grass and tricky approach shots.
+The hotel has views of the Del Monte forest, and the Pacific Ocean with its iconic sunsets.
+Outside is a delightful ‘firepit’ where drinks in the evening are accompanied by a Scottish piper.
 There are 5 restaurants and bars ranging from Hawaiian fusion to Italian comfort food and a superb bar featuring an excellent selection of single malts, which as you can imagine is a golfer's perfect recovery tipple.
 The Stave Wine Cellar is particularly good, enjoy wines by the glass, small bites and a wide selection of coveted, hard-to-find bottles for purchase with advice from certified sommeliers.

 With a range of rooms over three hotels, we have listed all of the room types below.
 Each offers a great deal of comfort and style with LCD TVs, wifi internet and spa collection shampoos, soaps and lotions, an honour bar, 24-hour room service, in room coffee maker and come stocked with irons, hairdryers and in-room safes.
 All come with 300 thread count Egyptian cotton sheets.